 Our own lives are similarly encumbered by such self-imposed limitations.
 Perhaps we’ve tried something and failed.
 Perhaps we’ve failed several times.
 Perhaps we never even did try, because we were too afraid to fail.
 Either way, we’ve each built beliefs that we simply cannot do some things, and these beliefs hamper our actions.
 They prevent us from maximizing our potential.
 They thwart our efforts to be remarkable, and most of them are simply self-imposed.

 The power of belief is strong.
 The Placebo effect is testament of that.
 Our beliefs shape our actions, and our actions create results and affect change.
-So if you want to change the results of your life, if you want to be more, do more, to step higher, and raise the bar then don’t try to change your actions; change your beliefs.
+So if you want to change the results of your life, if you want to be more, do more, to step higher, and raise the bar, don’t try to change your actions; change your beliefs.
 The rest follows naturally.

-Because as your newfound beliefs impact your actions, your actions create results that reinforce your beliefs.
+As your newfound beliefs impact your actions, your actions create results that reinforce your beliefs.
 It’s a self-propelling cycle.
 Success begets success—if you can just get beyond those self-imposed limitations and believe in yourself.

 Look hard at the things at which you frequently fail.
 Look hard at the things for which you’ve just stopped reaching.
 Ask yourself what beliefs you’ve developed that are preventing you from achieving, and change them.